 If you’re someone who has a hard time telling your kids no, using this strategy might help you save over going in with zero financial strategy.

-TIP: If your children have the Paw Pass, it brings the price of each activity down for everyone.
+TIP: If your group has just one Paw Pass, it brings the price of each activity down for everyone.
 For example, adults usually have to pay $7.99 to play mini golf, but the price goes down to $4 per adult if your child has a Paw Pass.

-11. Skip Dunkin’ Donuts coffee and make coffee in your own room.
+12. Skip Dunkin' Donuts or Starbucks coffee and make coffee in your own room.

-Great Wolf locations have a Dunkin’ Donuts in their hotel, but why spend $3 – $5 on a cup of java when your room comes with a coffee maker and free coffee grounds (or pods, depending on your location)?
-It’s a great way to save money, and we stopped at the food store on our way to Great Wolf, getting half and half for my coffee, cereal and milk to make breakfast more budget-friendly during our stay.
+Great Wolf locations have a Dunkin' Donuts or a Starbucks in their hotel, but why spend $3 - $5 on a cup of java when your room comes with a coffee maker and free coffee grounds (or pods, depending on your location)?
+It's a great way to save money, and we stopped at the food store on our way to Great Wolf, getting half and half for my coffee, cereal, and milk to make breakfast more budget-friendly during our stay.

 There’s a lot that costs money at Great Wolf Lodge, like bowling, the arcade, and even Build-A-Bear Workshops at some locations.